Testing atomic wave functions in the nuclear vicinity: the hyperfine structure with empirically-deduced nuclear and quantum electrodynamic effects: The hyperfine structure across principal quantum number

-We have calculated the QED radiative corrections for $^{133}$Cs over $n=6-10$.
-Rigorous calculations of the one-loop self-energy and vacuum polarization corrections were performed using the extended Furry picture with the core-Hartree (CH) potential and the Kohn-Sham (KS) potential generated for the ground state.
-Expressions were derived using the two-time Green's function method \cite{2timegreen}.
-Details of the method of evaluation may be found in Ref.~\cite{volotka}.
+We have gone further in this work and explicitly calculated the QED radiative corrections for $ns$ states for $^{133}$Cs over $n=6-10$.
+Rigorous calculations of the one-loop self-energy and vacuum polarization corrections were performed using the extended Furry picture with the core-Hartree (CH) potential and the Kohn-Sham (KS) potential generated for the ground state, as in Ref.~\cite{GVF_QED_BW}.
 In Table~\ref{tab:QED} we present our results.
-The correction changes relatively significantly from $n=6$ through to $n=10$ (20\% for CH and 17\% for KS), however a difference of 20\% in $F^{\rm QED}$ gives a change of only 0.05\% in $(\alpha/\pi)F^{\rm QED}$.
+The correction changes relatively significantly from $n=6$ through to $n=10$ (20\% for CH and 17\% for KS), however a difference of 20\% in $F^{\rm QED}$ corresponds to $|(\alpha/\pi)\delta F^{\rm QED}_{-1}|\approx 0.05\%$, and we expect similar QED differences across $n$ for $s$ states of other heavy alkali-metal atoms and alkali-metal-like ions.